Documentation

 New to Genkō?
 Work through these steps in order to get fully set up.
 Expect to spend 10–15 minutes:

-1. Add your services — Go to Settings → Services and create at least one appointment type.
+1. Add your services — Go to Settings → Services and create up to two appointment types.
 Examples: “Initial Consultation (60 min)”, “Follow-up (30 min)”, “Assessment (45 min)”.

 Services define duration and help patients understand what to expect.
 You can add more later.